 Importantly, a well-defined plan allows you to communicate more efficiently.
 Outreach takes a lot of time and energy, so understanding exactly when and where to focus your efforts allows you to maximize the benefits of donor stewardship.

 What should a nonprofit donor stewardship plan accomplish?

-An effective donor stewardship plan will:
+An effective nonprofit donor stewardship plan should help accomplish these objectives: